Regulations 2026-2027

 IBAN: IT31 I 010 0503 2400 0000 0009 872

-Withdrawal from the course shall not entitle the student to be refunded what was paid.
+Withdrawal from the course shall not entitle the student to a refund of any fees paid.

 Information and contacts